apester/neurodynex3/doc/exercises/spatial-working-memory.rst

 * At which time can you identify a change in the population activity?
 How does that compare to the time when the stimulus is applied?
 * What is the population activity at the end of the simulation?
-* For the time point ``t``=400ms, sketch the firing rate across the population (neuron index on the x-axis, per-neuron firing rate on the y-axis).
+* For the time point ``t`` = 400ms, sketch the firing rate across the population (neuron index on the x-axis, per-neuron firing rate on the y-axis).

 * Increase the stimulus strength to :math:`0.5 \text{nA}`.
 What happens when the stimulus stops?
 * Increase the stimulus width to 60deg (``stimulus_strength=0.1 * b2.namp, stimulus_center_deg = 120``).
 How does the bump shape change?